SiAust/Text-Editor/README.md

  In the terminal in IntelliJ IDEA, change directory using the command `cd text-editor\src\main\java\io\github\siaust`.
 Run the Java archive `Text_Editor.jar` by using the command `java -jar Text_Editor.jar`.
+ You may copy the `.jar` file and distribute as you wish.

 ## Accreditation
 Icons provided under the CC BY-NC 3.0 NL License.